Umit-Soylu/Mastering-Java-For-Beginners/README.md

 * This section covers the definition of class, object and its implementations.
     * Source code can be found in [here](https://github.com/Umit-Soylu/Mastering-Java-For-Beginners/tree/Objects).
     * Issues tackled: `static`.

+#### Enumerations
+* This section covers enumerations in java, basically a specialized list of objects.
+    * Source code can be found in [here](https://github.com/Umit-Soylu/Mastering-Java-For-Beginners/tree/Enum).
+    * Issues tackled: `enum`.

 ## Examples Summary
 * There are multiple coding examples included in this repository.
 The main package for examples can be found in [here](https://github.com/Umit-Soylu/Mastering-Java-For-Beginners/tree/Examples)